No, troll, Alexandria Ocasio-Cortez does not owe you a debate

 — Ben Shapiro (@benshapiro) August 10, 2018

 Of course, his willful misinterpretation of Ocasio-Cortez’s tweet further illuminates why one must never debate someone like Shapiro–or other bottom-feeders in the so-called Intellectual Dark Web, such as Jordan Petersen or Dinesh D’Souza.
 Deliberate misinterpretation is part of the game plan.
-These people have decided that the debate is the modern duel, because they know they can dodge and weave and make up facts and do whatever it takes never to appear wrong.
-Presidential debates may be a vital part of the political process, considering the range of things one can learn about the candidates’ debate styles, but these people can’t wait to debate anyone over any ideological disagreement.
+To them, the debate is the preferred modern duel, because they can dodge and weave and make up facts and do whatever it takes never to appear wrong.
+Presidential debates may be a vital part of the political process, considering the range of things one can learn about the candidates from seeing their debate styles, but people like Shapiro can’t wait to debate anyone over any ideological disagreement.

-The author of an extensively researched Current Affairs takedown of Ben Shapiro studied his technique for “destroying liberals.”
+The author of an extensively researched Current Affairs takedown of Shapiro studied his technique for “destroying liberals.”
 He explains the process by looking at Shapiro debating the legitimacy of transgenderism.

 “Ben Shapiro isn’t interested in discussing any of this seriously.
 Just look at how he distorted his questioner’s response about moose: he says ‘Why aren’t you a moose?’ and when she replies ‘That’s different,’ he interjects ‘That’s right, men and women are different.’
 She clearly said that species and gender are different (which they are, in that there’s a good argument for revising one of the categories but not for revising the other).
 But he tried to convince his audience that she had essentially conceded his point, by seizing on and spinning the word ‘difference.’
 (We call this ‘sophistry’ rather than ‘logic.’)
 At every turn, Shapiro shows that he simply wants to make his questioners look foolish, rather than present the facts fairly.”

 If Ocasio-Cortez had taken Shapiro up on his offer, it wouldn’t have mattered how much she prepared or how sound her logic was.
 Shapiro would have emerged with a 30-second clip, edited to make Ocasio-Cortez look foolish in some way, and it would live on the internet forever.
-Instead, all the people who wouldn’t have been swayed by her argument in the first place will whine about the Logical Jujitsu of her “catcalling” tweet for the duration of one weekend, and then the incident will be forgotten.
+Instead, all the people who wouldn’t have been swayed by her argument in the first place will whine about the Logical Jujitsu of her “catcalling” tweet for the duration of one weekend, then the incident will be forgotten.
 The only way to beat a troll is to not give it what it wants.